 Mitchell's approach to jamming was exactly that.
 Never mind practicing the songs we'd written, he'd say, there's always a place for those sessions, just free flow, whatever comes, welcome it - sucky or otherwise.
 No heart, no love, no point.
 A recommendation I was too glad to follow.
 Save the weeding out for another time.
 If only I could learn to apply the same philosophy to my lyric writing.
 He was right, of course.
 Did bands like Black Heart Legions write perfect all the time?
 Of course not, name one band whose whole career consisted of nothing but first drafts and one-shots?
 They might exist, certainly.
 But were they famous?
 Hell no. Who wants to invest their hard-earned dough in a crap album?

-That silent thought made it easier to bite the bullet when Mitchell set down his guitar after a lengthy jazz-inspired solo, or ‘doodle' he was more fond of saying.
+That silent thought made it easier to bite the bullet when Mitchell set down his guitar after a lengthy jazz-inspired solo, or doodle' he was more fond of saying.
 We agreed to disagree on that, the word doodle seemed too wimpy to associate with the music we played.
 Cee-garette? he asked, taking a pack from his pocket, putting one between his own lips.
 I accepted and helped myself to a plump looking one, stray tobacco strands waving from the end.
 Hand-rolled ones were preferable to the usual prepackaged ones found in almost every store this side of Vancouver; tastier and less expensive in the long run.
 Mitchell broke a match from the flimsy book resting on top of his amp, sparked it, waved the flame out, and threw the pack my way, showing no care about smoking indoors.
 I followed suit.
 After a couple of puffs, I crouched near my bag, fishing for my notebook, letting the GIO hang from my shoulders, its heavy body smacking against my thighs.
 Mitchell watched with some interest while I tore the sheet with the "Empty Shell" lyrics, looking them over once more.
-“Wow, you ain't kidding you went to town on them, he said, noticing the shadows from the heavy scratches clinging to the paper's underside.
+Wow, you ain't kidding you went to town on them, he said, noticing the shadows from the heavy scratches clinging to the paper's underside.

-“I did.”
+I did.
 Then I plucked my cigarette from my lips, blew smoke against the paper, keeping it close to my chest as if trying to guard a stray diary entry from prying eyes, and stuck the glowing end right bulls-eye in the middle, holding it until the paper began to crinkle and turn brown.
 Eventually the cigarette poked through the small, cindering hole, sticking out the back side like the tip of a glowing tongue.

 A choked yelp escaped from Mitchell's throat.
 Hey!
 The f--k are you doing, man!

 Well, fine, but jeez, don't burn my damn house down!
 Silly Mitchell, like I would ever allow such a thing to happen.
 I put the cigarette where it belonged, tapping the ashes onto the paper and crumpling it into a ball.
 A few dying wisps of smoke escaped from its folds and vanished.
 Mitchell took the singed ball from me, carrying it out of the room.
 The sound of water hitting the kitchen sink followed right behind.
 Where the hell did that come from? he called over the running tap.

 I don't know, I replied, unable to resist smiling.
 It just came, and I welcomed it.
 Actually, I felt pretty good about the whole thing.

 You're a strange one, Richard, he said, his voice returning to normal as the water shut off.
 I like you, don't get me wrong, but you surprise me sometimes.

 That makes two of us.
 A frantic burst of knocking ended our short-lived exchange.
 Without leaving the room, I heard the door open, followed by a female voice moving so fast, I didn't catch a word after Hey, Mitch.
 Not that I needed to.
 Right away, I knew who it was.
 Looks like the party's about to get interesting, I thought, tapping a few strings.
 Mitchell returned cigarette-less a second later, a strange smirk written across his face.
 What's funny?
 I asked.
 He didn't answer, only picked his guitar up, tightened the strap and smiled some more.
 Boy, people sure liked to leave me guessing until the very end.

 With some annoyance, I put my smoke out in an ashtray sitting on the lone table in the room, looking back just in time to see Kayla wander into the room, dragging her hard case behind her like it was a rolling suitcase, her other hand occupied with stuffing something into her hip pocket.
 The first thing to come to mind was a silent awe; what on Earth had she done to her hair?
 The blonde was gone, replaced by a color that matched the lip gloss she wore.
 It reminded me of bubblegum, contrasting against the dull whitewashed dimness of the room.
 You could use her head for a night light.

 She broke into a toothy grin once she saw me.
 Oh, well hello there, Richie!
 Good to see you!
 Richie?
 Is she serious?
 What the f--k is going on?
 Mitchell snorted, breaking out in a grin of his own, one he tried to hide as soon as the warning glare locked onto him.
 I forgot all about the questions rolling around in my head the minute she reached out a hand and stroked my arm, shoulder to hand, running her fingers slowly against mine as carefree as you could believe it.
 Only, I didn't - couldn't believe it.
 Upon looking closer, I noticed her pupils bouncing in and out like two little black trampolines.
 The harder she tried to stare straight at me, the more her eyes danced.
 Thin red veins drew along her whites.

 The realization almost screamed out.
 Good lord, the girl is as high as a cloud.

 Ah... err, well, good to see you too, Kayla, I managed to get out.
 Can you please let go of my finger?
 Not here, not now, girl, please.
 You're looking -

 (Wrecked, whacked out of your gourd?)

-“- lovely,” I finished, worrying she would strain a jaw muscle if she kept that smile plastered on her face.
+- lovely, I finished, worrying she would strain a jaw muscle if she kept that smile plastered on her face.
 Then again, realizing I'd just openly said what I had, little chance that was going to happen anytime soon.